tansonlee/binary-search-tree/README.md

 **remove(tree, element)**
 -   O(h) time where h is the height of tree
--   takes a non-empty BST which contains element and an element
+-   takes a non-empty BST which contains element
 -   returns a BST with the elements of tree except for element <br> <br>

 **contains(tree, element)**